Ashlalala/aajonusnet/md/QNA/Q&A Of May 23, 2010.md

 therapy.
 I don’t think it’s necessary to go to chiropractors unless you need to, because you can always go to yoga and stretch yourself out and that’s what I learned to do.
 You can’t massage yourself and relax at the same time.
-Heavy massage damages the [?] system too much.
+Heavy massage damages the lymph system too much.
 Let’s say you have hardened veins, varicose veins, any kind of damage - hard massage can cause internal bleeding.
 You can bleed lymph, neurological fluid, blood all throughout your tissues and it will cause more toxicity.
 You have to know what your body is; know the